SidharthArya/SidharthArya/AWESOME-STARS.md

 - [vllm-project/vllm](https://github.com/vllm-project/vllm) - A high-throughput and memory-efficient inference and serving engine for LLMs
 - [Kanaries/pygwalker](https://github.com/Kanaries/pygwalker) - PyGWalker: Turn your dataframe into an interactive UI for visual analysis
 - [OpenGVLab/DragGAN](https://github.com/OpenGVLab/DragGAN) - Unofficial Implementation of DragGAN - "Drag Your GAN: Interactive Point-based Manipulation on the Generative Image Manifold" （DragGAN 全功能实现，在线Demo，本地部署试用，代码、模型已全部开源，支持Windows, macOS, Linux）
-- [mem0ai/mem0](https://github.com/mem0ai/mem0) - Universal memory layer for AI Agents
+- [mem0ai/mem0](https://github.com/mem0ai/mem0) - The Memory Layer for AI Agents - Drop-in memory infrastructure for AI agents and apps.
+Context that persists.
+Built for production.
 - [OptimalScale/LMFlow](https://github.com/OptimalScale/LMFlow) - An Extensible Toolkit for Finetuning and Inference of Large Foundation Models.
 Large Models for All.
 - [facebookresearch/ImageBind](https://github.com/facebookresearch/ImageBind) - ImageBind One Embedding Space to Bind Them All
 - [PromtEngineer/localGPT](https://github.com/PromtEngineer/localGPT) - Chat with your documents on your local device using GPT models.
 No data leaves your device and 100% private.